Fostering community-research partnerships

 Achieving significant transformation of community health outcomes requires an integrated approach that involves broad community and patient stakeholder engagement with the research enterprise to speed and optimize uptake of new innovations.
 Yet, community stakeholders, including public health, social services, community based organizations, caregivers, families, patient advocates, insurance companies, and payers have not been optimally involved in shaping research.
 Lack of engagement impacts integrated, interdisciplinary collaboration, slows innovation, and may hamper development of creative opportunities for translation of scientific innovations to broader populations.

-The Duke CTSI Community Engagement Population Health Improvement Awards program aims to engage community and academic partners in collaborative research that promotes novel ideas to improve community and population health.
-Duke CTSI, home of the National Institutes of Health’s Clinical and Translational Science Award at Duke, will provide approximately $200,000 for direct costs to support pilot awards that can be used to either a) develop new community-research partnerships or b) foment already existing community and research partnerships that aim to develop and test effective solutions to improve community and population health.
+Improvement Awards program aims to engage community and academic partners in collaborative research that promotes novel ideas to improve community and population health.
+Duke CTSI, home of the National Institutes of Health’s Clinical and Translational Science Award at Duke, will provide approximately $100,000 to support pilot awards that can be used to either a) develop new community-research partnerships or b) foment already existing community and research partnerships that aim to develop and test effective solutions to improve community and population health.
 These partnerships and innovations can originate from community stakeholders or from Duke research partners but they must involve both community and research collaborators.

-The CTSI Population Health Improvement Awards program has a three-level funding opportunity designed to identify and promote the most promising community-research collaborations.
+The CTSI Population Health Improvement Awards program has a three funding opportunities designed to identify and promote the most promising community-research collaborations.
 These collaborations will work together to develop solutions designed to address population health issues identified as priorities by the community and provide support for community-partnered studies to generate pilot data needed to develop larger scale proposals, awards, and projects.

 *Rolling application deadline for $1,500 Seed Awards (Reviewed and awarded in February, June, September, December).